Dynamical polarization, optical conductivity and plasmon mode of a linear triple component fermionic system: Response functions of TCFs

 A diagram of the PHC for doped TCS ($E_F>0$) is shown in Fig.[(\ref{phcdiag})].
 Like Weyl semimetals, the PHC for intraband transitions within the conduction band is bounded by $\tilde{\omega}=Q$, $\tilde{\omega}=0$ and $\tilde{\omega}=Q-2$ lines, while the interband transitions between valence and conduction bands occur in the region bounded by $\tilde{\omega}=Q$ and $\tilde{\omega}=-Q+2$ lines.
 The flat band introduces a new region of PHC which is absent in Weyl semimetals.
 The PHC for interband transitions between the flat and conduction bands is above $\tilde{\omega}=1$ line.
 So, the flat-to-conduction PHC overlaps those of intercone and intracone ones.
-These features were observed in dice lattice also\cite{diceplasmon}.
+These features were also observed in dice lattice\cite{diceplasmon}.
 The numerical plot of natural logarithm of $\Im[\tilde{\chi}(Q, \Omega)]$ as functions of $Q$ and $\tilde{\omega}$ (shown in Fig.[\ref{imaglind}]) reveals the characteristics of the PHC reasonably well albeit the sharp demarcations of different regions of absorption.

-The static Lindhard function $\Re[\tilde{\chi}(Q,0)]$ as a function of Q is plotted in Fig.(\ref{lindhardq}) for TCF, Weyl semimetals and 3D FEG.
-The function rises monotonically with $Q$ for both TCF and Weyl fermions with the slope being higher in the former.
-This nature is contrary to that of FEG where the function decreases monotonically with $Q$ with a slope discontinuity at $\tilde{\omega}=2$.
+The real part of static polarization function $\Re[\tilde{\chi}(Q,0)]$ as function of $Q$ is plotted in Fig.(\ref{lindhardq}) for TCF, Weyl semimetals and 3D FEG.
+In contrast to FEG, the function rises monotonically with $Q$ for both TCFs and Weyl fermions.
+The rise is appreciably higher in TCFs, which implies enhanced density modulation and screening as compared to Weyl fermions.
+This can be attributed to the presence of flat band.
+Moreover, the first derivative of the function is continuous at $\tilde{\omega}=2$ for both TCFs and Weyl fermions, unlike FEG.

+It is cumbersome to find the analytical expression of the real part of static polarization function for linear TCFs.
+Although an analytical expression may be derived after tedious calculations, it is not possible to infer its nature of variation with $Q$ from the expression.
+The analytical forms of static polarization function for Weyl fermions and FEG has been derived in previous works\cite{minlv,mahan}.
+For small $Q$, the real part of static polarization function increases as $1+Q^2/6 \log(\Lambda/2)$ for Weyl semimetals and decreases as $1-Q^2/12$ for 3D FEG. \\